-There’s nothing to keep you away though and, as we said before, it’s safe to visit the Dominican Republic right now.
+As we said before, it’s safe to visit the Dominican Republic right now.
 Go enjoy the beauty of it; just but be aware of abusive and unethical businesses.

 - Don’t walk by yourself at night time – Crime is more active after dark, beaches ESPECIALLY.
 Get a cab home.

 - Don’t even TRAVEL at night – same.